Verb Conjugation in Moroccan Darija

 كتبو!

-Important note: Some verbs change their vowel patterns in the imperative.
-For example, the verb fhem (to understand) becomes fhem! (understand!) in the singular command form, not *fham.
+Important: Some verbs change their vowel patterns in the imperative.
+For example: fhem becomes fhem!, not fham!.

 Affirmative